COGS108/Projects/Option1_Group/FinalProject_Guidelines.md

 ### Final Project Sections - Instructions

-Each of the following sections corresponds to a section in the [FinalProject_group000.ipynb](https://github.com/COGS108/Projects/blob/master/FinalProject_group000.ipynb) Jupyter notebookfound on GitHub in the `Projects` directory.
+Each of the following sections corresponds to a section in the [FinalProject_group000.ipynb](https://github.com/COGS108/Projects/Option1_Group/blob/master/FinalProject_groupXXX.ipynb) Jupyter notebookfound on GitHub in the `Projects` directory.

 For sections included in your proposal, you can copy and paste into your final project, but be sure to edit these sections with feedback you received on your proposal or additional information you learned throughout the project.

 **PERMISSIONS**: Specify whether you want your group project to be made publicly available.
 Place an X in the square brackets where appropriate.

-**OVERVIEW**: Include 3-4 sentences summarizing your group’s project
+**OVERVIEW**: Include 3-4 sentences summarizing your group’s project and results.

 **NAMES & IDs**: Same as proposal.